17 Amazing Things to do in Madeira

 The Madeira Archipelago is in the Atlantic Ocean, 978 kilometres south of Portugal and around 700 kilometres west of Africa.

-How long would you recommend spending to see the top things to do in Madeira?
+How long would you recommend to see the top things to do in Madeira?

-One of the best things about Madeira is you can visit at any time of the year.
-It has a sub-tropical climate with hot summers and mild winters offering year-round sunshine.
+Madeira has a sub-tropical climate with hot summers and mild winters offering year-round sunshine.

-Saying that, however, the interior of the island is very mountainous and can be very unpredictable.
+Something to bear in mind, however, is the interior of the island is very mountainous and can be very unpredictable.
 Where you might have glorious sunshine by the coast, 20 minutes inland to the mountains, it might be raining.

-The best way to get around Madeira is to rent a car so you can travel at your own pace.
-The roads can be quite narrow and windy as a lot of the time you’re driving in the mountains but the road conditions are good and people are considerate drivers.
+The best way of getting around Madeira is to rent a car so you can travel at your own pace.
+The roads can be quite narrow and windy as often you’re driving in the mountains but the road conditions are good and drivers are considerate.

-Alternatively, if you don’t fancy driving or you just want the hassle out of organising it yourself, Get Your Guide has some fantastic tours with hotel pick-up and drop-off to pretty much everywhere on the island.
+Alternatively, to remove the hassle of organising it yourself and planning around irregular buses, Get Your Guide has some fantastic tours with hotel pick-up and drop-off to pretty much everywhere on the island.

 How expensive is Madeira?